promptfoo/promptfoo/site/docs/red-team/index.md

 This process is how the big foundation labs - OpenAI, Anthropic, Microsoft, and Google - evaluate their models before they release them to the public.
 For a while, AI red teams were confined to these elite labs.
 Now, AI red teaming is becoming more common as tools proliferate and best practices emerge.

-This is an emerging field and new standards are emerging around the world, ranging from [OWASP LLM Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/) to [NIST's AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework) and the [EU AI Act](https://www.europarl.europa.eu/topics/en/article/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence).
+This is a new field and standards are emerging around the world, ranging from [OWASP LLM Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/) to [NIST's AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework) and the [EU AI Act](https://www.europarl.europa.eu/topics/en/article/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence).

 From what we've seen so far, most regulations/standards support a systematic benchmarking/red teaming process that quantifies risk via testing prior to deployment.